aerithnetzer/codex/script.typ

 But first, a short detour to talk about the real reason we are here, computation and data for research.
 There are many many products out there that sell literary data from academic articles, newspapers, pamphlets, novels, and any other piece of media one could hope to find, but each have distinct problems that are difficult to overcome.
 At first, we tried Open Alex, which provided article n-grams up until late last year.
 OurResearch, the company behind it, turned off the n-grams API, completely halting our research and essentially forcing us to start over again.
 After this, we tried Semantic Scholar for a while, which, while the data behind the text itself is very good, had very sparse timestamp data, which disallowed us from seeing trends over time.
 We ended up using Constellate, a product from the people behind JSTOR.
 Constellate acts as more of a "data portal" rather than a place to do very large scale analysis in a unified environment.
 While Constellate itself will be deprecated in July, I have heard that they will be keeping their Data for Research program, and they are very communicative and helpful in this project.
 But the point of this is that we need better open access academic articles so that free projects can scrape them and make them available for text mining, without any barriers in licensing or copyright.
 This is now going to be a shout-out for my Digital Publishing operation, that if your field lacks diamond open access publishing venues, meaning that authors pay no open access fees and readers also pay no fees, get in contact with me and we can talk about setting up a cutting-edge journal for your field that can compete on every front with the big publishers.

 == Slide

+Regardless, now that we have the data, we can start building some actually cool stuff.
+We chose BERTopic for its' ease of use, modularity, and capacity for time-dependent and class-based modelling.
+If you are a digital humanist doing big data with text, RAPIDSAI is quite possibly the greatest thing in the world and will change your life.
+It is a project from NVIDIA, and offers 100% API compatibility with `pandas` and `scikit-learn`, but implemented in CUDA, their GPU parallel processing framework.
+RAPIDS allowed us to iterate so so so much faster than we could have done otherwise.
+I know NVIDIA sponsored this event but I promise they did not pay me to say this but their tooling is so far beyond what anyone else is doing and it is open source, which is very nice.

+So now that we have a CUDA-enabled workflow to bring analyzing our time-to-insight from hours to minutes.

+== Slide

-Now we move to the results.
+We can move to the results.
 Here, we took a clue from ecology, quite fitting, I think, concerning the topic, calculate the inverse of the probability that two randomly selected samples will belong to the same species.
 Here, we have several hundred topics, which represent a "species."
 JSTOR gives each document a tdmCategory, defining whether the document belongs to arts, the physical science, the medical sciences, _et cetera_.
 So, within each topic, we want to calculate the probability that two randomly selected documents will belong to the same tdmCategory.
 This allows us to calculate the diversity, or interdisciplinarity, of a given topic.

 Our preliminary results include the following.